Anthony-R-G/ConservationApp/README.md

 •The second tab on the home screen, this page gets data from [NewsAPI](https://newsapi.org/) with the endpoint specifically tailored for wildlife/animal conservation related news.

-•Each row can be pressed to read the article at its source.
+•Each row can be tapped to read the article at its source.

-•Pagination is handled by using Apple's data source prefetching protocol so that more news articles are loaded as you scroll down.
+•Each row also has a share button, which can be used to share the website URL with others.

-•Each row has a share button, which can be used to share the website URL with others.
+•Pagination is handled by using [Apple's data source prefetching protocol](https://developer.apple.com/documentation/uikit/uicollectionviewdatasourceprefetching/prefetching_collection_view_data) so that more news articles are loaded as you scroll down.

 ![gif 1](https://media.giphy.com/media/RfT1ZmL0UD3DoEF0ZT/giphy.gif)

 ### Learn More About An Individual Species